opentap/opentap/doc/Developer Guide/Plugin Packaging and Versioning/Readme.md

 ```

 Here we use several properties for targeting different architectures and platforms with a single package definition.
+Assume for now that all the *Condition* attributes evaluate to 'true'.

 1. We bundle different versions of the native binary `LibGit2Sharp` depending on platform and architecture.
 2. We use the `Sign` property in order to easily disable signing when building in debug environments without signing capabilities.
 3. We use the `IncludePdb` property in order to create debug packages with debugging symbols.
 4. We run `chmod +x tap` after the package has been installed on non-windows platforms

-After evaluating this package definition, we get the following definition:
+After preprocessing this package definition, we get the following definition:

-> This evaluation is performed automatically when `tap package create` is used, and is only shown here for illustrative purposes
+> This preprocessing is performed automatically when `tap package create` is used, and is only shown here for illustrative purposes

 ```xml
 <Package Version="$(GitVersion)" OS="Windows" Architecture="x64" Name="OpenTAP">